 Sand filter systems can last a very long time if maintained properly.
 But, inevitably, they will eventually need to be replaced.
 You should expect your sand filter to last 2-3 decades if you keep a consistent cleaning schedule.
 Over time, your tank, plumbing, and pump will start to collect mineral deposits and wear down.
 Individual parts can be replaced, but there comes a time when there is nothing you can do but purchase a new filter altogether.

 There is no rule for when you will need to purchase an entirely new pool filter system.
-The choice is really up to you to weigh the pros and cons and the cost benefits of investing in a new system.
+The choice is really up to you to weigh the pros, cons, and cost benefits of investing in a new system.
 If you feel like you need a new system, check out my recommendations for the best pool filter.

 Sand Pool Filter Maintenance Tips to Keep It Running Well

-Here are some final tips and tricks for keeping your sand pool filter running optimally.
+Here are my final tips and tricks for keeping your sand pool filter running optimally.

-Many pool owners sleep on this, but it is extremely important to change your filter sand every 3-5 years, or when the filter sand is showing signs that it is no longer effective.
+Many pool owners sleep on this, but it is extremely important to change your filter sand every 3-5 years, or when the filter sand shows signs that it is no longer effective.
 Some common signs that your pool’s filter sand needs to be changed are:

 - It has been 3-5 years since you changed the pool sand